ku-air/Contrast-CAT/README.md

 ## 📬 Contact

-For questions or collaboration inquiries — including building customized reference libraries, adapting Contrast-CAT to new domains, or integrating it with your own models — please refer to the contact information provided in the paper.
+For questions or collaboration —such as building customized reference libraries, adapting Contrast-CAT to new domains, or integrating it with your own models — please refer to the contact information provided in our paper.

 > 🔄 If you're interested in the **on-the-fly version** of Contrast-CAT (which does not require pre-built reference libraries), feel free to **reach out via the email listed in the paper**.